AntonotnaWang/3DCellSeg/README.md

 # 3DCellSeg

-A light and robust tool to do 3D cell instance segmentation.
+A light and robust tool to do 3D cell instance segmentation for cell membrane images.
+It is useful when the cells clump together.

 Official implementation of [A novel deep learning-based 3D cell segmentation framework for future image-based disease detection](https://www.nature.com/articles/s41598-021-04048-3).
-(However, I think the title should be ***3DCellSeg - a robust deep learning-based 3D cell instance segmentation pipeline***.)
+(However, we think the title should be ***3DCellSeg - a robust deep learning-based 3D cell instance segmentation pipeline***.
+We could not understand why the corresponding author J changed the title.
+It was so wired.
+Anyway, the work itself is what it is.)

 <div align="center">
     <img src="figs/central_illustration.png" width="700"/>